avro22/tutorials/README.md

 # Advanced Robotics (INFR112132022)

-These instructions are written ARO tutorials regarding set up on DICE environment.
+These instructions are written for ARO tutorials regarding set up on DICE environment.

 # Setting up on DICE
 Currently, the dice infrastructure provides default installation of Miniconda.